 In the weeks since allegations about Harvey Weinstein's years of sexual harassment and sexual assault of women broke in the media, many of the more than 30 well-known men in the same boat have been quickly fired or forced out of their jobs.
 This is the new response to sexual harassment during this period of time.
 PR must go along with it, but there are changes coming to crisis PR.

 It is good for society to air these sexual harassment allegations and fix the underlying issues.
 Doing so is turning crisis PR on its head, however.
 When crisis PR experts are hired, they normally are in it for the long haul or at least a short assignment.
 In the cases of Charlie Rose of PBS, CBS and Bloomberg, NBC's Matt Lauer and Garrison Keillor of Minnesota Public Radio, they were fired almost right after allegations were made public–quicker than you can say, "I need crisis PR."

 There was barely enough time for a crisis team to be hired and get off the ground.

 I have first-hand experience.
-Someone approached me about becoming part of the crisis PR team for one of men on the list since Weinstein was ousted.
+Someone approached me about becoming part of the crisis PR team for one of the men on the list since Weinstein was ousted.
 The potential client dropped off the radar before his team could even hire a crisis PR group; more famous men in the crosshairs of sexual harassment allegations knocked him off the front page.